ThomasGsp/HyperProxmox/README.md

 '/api/v1/administration/cluster/<cluster>'            | GET - Return the informations for an specific cluster
                                                       | PUT - Update the configurations for an specific cluster
                                                       | DELETE - Delete the configuration for an specific cluster

+'/api/v1/administration/cluster'                     | GET - Return all clusters information
                                                      | POST - Insert a new cluster

-'/api/v1/administration/cluster/'                     | GET - Return all clusters information
 ```

 ### Data